marioseixas/marioseixas.github.io/_posts/2024-01-23-thermanual.md

 3432

-<Others> Be sure to ensure the left and right gaps of the barcode.
+Be sure to ensure the left and right gaps of the barcode.
 The gaps vary depending on the barcode type.

 •HRI characters of control characters (<00>H to <1F>H and <7F>H) are not printed either;